MU-Data-Science/GAF/VariantKG/README.md

     $ pip3 install torch-geometric
     $ python3 gradio_app.py

-Open your browser (Safari or Chrome), and type the following:
+Add the port, in this case, 7865 to "Forwarding Ports" in VS Code.
+Then, open your browser (Safari or Chrome), and type the following:

     http://127.0.0.1:7865